Hot Weather Hiking Tips

 - Always carry a headlamp/lightweight flashlight so you can hike out after dark in the event of illness, injury, or enjoyment keeps you out longer than you anticipate.

 If you know how to make yourself more comfortable with the right clothing and proper hydration, you’ll feel much better in the heat.

 - Wear a Sun Hat.
-Hats not only prevent sunburn, but are also good for keeping insects off your head.
+Hats not only prevent sunburn but are also useful for keeping insects off your head.

 - Wear wicking socks.
-Wicking material for socks is extremely important for keeping feet dry and preventing blisters.
+Wicking material for socks is essential for keeping feet dry and preventing blisters.
 Look for Merino Wool blends (best) or Coolmax Polyester blends (good).
 While polyester is great for wicking moisture, it is not anti-bacterial.
 Wool is naturally anti-bacterial, which helps control odor.